Mia is FANTASTIC!!! She is smart and personable!!Courtney, Kyoto, 2025

 - Locals sitting on the riverside steps with bento boxes and drinks during lunch hours

 Takeaway: The Kamo River strips away the formal viewing structure you find at temples and shrines.
-People spread out along the banks with homemade food, and the cherry trees serve as backdrop rather than focal point.
+People spread out along the banks with homemade food, and the cherry trees serve as a backdrop rather than a focal point.
 I often recommend this spot to visitors when they want to see how Kyoto locals experience sakura season without the pressure of capturing the perfect temple shot.

 Kyoto Gyoen National Garden